Blog

 Active from: 6 April 2026

-Eligibility for paternity leave and unpaid parental leave is becoming an immediate right to remove existing qualifying service requirements.
-Workers will be permitted to provide notice and access the aforementioned from the commencement of employment, broadening statutory entitlements for new starters.
+Eligibility for paternity leave and unpaid parental leave is now an immediate right to remove existing qualifying service requirements.
+Workers are permitted to provide notice and access from the commencement of employment, broadening statutory entitlements for new starters.

 Statutory Sick Pay reform